Ancient India for Kids and Teachers - Free Use Interactive Games, Lesson Plans, Powerpoints, Learning Modules, Activities Illustration

 The Gupta Empire: The Gupta Empire came next.
 The Gupta did have a central government, a ruling dynasty, assisted by many officials.
 This empire existed at the same time as the Roman Empire.
 The Gupta empire was made up of many Gupta villages.
 A Gupta village was a noisy place.
 The streets were narrow with houses on both sides.
 Businesses, selling all kinds of things, sold from stalls set up in the street.
 The smell of cooking filled the air as food vendors sold their wares.
 Animals wandered freely about.
 People were for the most part safe and prosperous during the Gupta period.
 It is called the "Golden Age" of ancient India because of that peace and prosperity.
 The people had religious freedom.
 Hinduism, brought to ancient India by the Aryans, was clearly the preferred religion, but Buddhism, another major religion, flourished as well.
 The empire provided simple health care for free.
 Writers, artists and musicians were paid to produce their art.
 The universities of Gupta were so famous that scholars from China came there to learn.

 Ancient India was a fascinating place!
-These early people created many unusual inventions, told fabulous stories, and played some really neat games.
-Welcome to ancient India!
+These early people created many unusual inventions, told fabulous stories, enjoyed interesting holidays, and played some really neat games.
+Welcome to Ancient India!

 Our thanks to author/historian Sudheer Birodkar for answering our many questions about daily life in ancient India!